 2 Select a domain model that is appropriate for the corporate network and operating system.

-See "Selecting a Domain Model."
+See "Selecting a Domain Model" on page 49.

 - 3 Reserve static IP addresses for the cluster resources and components, including:

 - Public network

 - Private network

 - Cluster virtual servers